Chagas disease: Pathophysiology

 In the acute phase of the disease, signs and symptoms are caused directly by the replication of T. cruzi and the immune system's response to it.
 During this phase, T. cruzi can be found in various tissues throughout the body and circulating in the blood.
-During the initial weeks of infection, parasite replication is brought under control by production of antibodies and activation of the host's inflammatory response, particularly cells that target intracellular pathogens such as NK cells and macrophages, driven by inflammation-signaling molecules like TNF-α and IFN-γ.
+During the initial weeks of infection, parasite replication is brought under control by the production of antibodies and activation of the host's inflammatory response, particularly cells that target intracellular pathogens such as NK cells and macrophages, driven by inflammation-signaling molecules like TNF-α and IFN-γ.

-During chronic Chagas disease, long-term organ damage develops over years due to continued replication of the parasite and damage from the immune system.
+During chronic Chagas disease, long-term organ damage develops over the years due to continued replication of the parasite and damage from the immune system.
 Early in the course of the disease, T. cruzi is found frequently in the striated muscle fibers of the heart.
 As disease progresses, the heart becomes generally enlarged, with substantial regions of cardiac muscle fiber replaced by scar tissue and fat.
 Areas of active inflammation are scattered throughout the heart, with each housing inflammatory immune cells, typically macrophages and T cells.
 Late in the disease, parasites are rarely detected in the heart, and may be present at only very low levels.

 In the heart, colon, and esophagus, chronic disease leads to a massive loss of nerve endings.
-In the heart, this may contribute to arrythmias and other cardiac dysfunction.
+In the heart, this may contribute to arrhythmias and other cardiac dysfunction.
 In the colon and esophagus, loss of nervous system control is the major driver of organ dysfunction.
 Loss of nerves impairs the movement of food through the digestive tract, which can lead to blockage of the esophagus or colon and restriction of their blood supply.

+The parasite can insert kinetoplast DNA into host cells, an example of horizontal gene transfer.
+Vertical inheritance of the inserted kDNA has been demonstrated in rabbits and birds.
+In chickens, offspring carrying inserted kDNA show symptoms of disease despite carrying no live trypanosomes.
+In 2010, integrated kDNA was found to be vertically transmitted in five human families.